LucasTakanori/PAE-HP/Gyro_Encoders/Arduino_encoders_gyro/Readme.md

 - Inside the folder [Arduino](https://github.com/LucasTakanori/PAE-HP/tree/main/Gyro_Encoders/Arduino_encoders_gyro/Arduino/ ) you will find all the programs and libraries used for the Arduino board.

 - The program to store all the data comming from Arduino is the following [data_log.py](https://github.com/LucasTakanori/PAE-HP/tree/main/Gyro_Encoders/Arduino_encoders_gyro/data_log.py)

+# How to use

+Having at your disposal an Arduino microcontroller, go to the directory where your projects and libraries are stored, there put all the contents of the following folder [Arduino](https://github.com/LucasTakanori/PAE-HP/tree/main/Gyro_Encoders/Arduino_encoders_gyro/Arduino/ ).
+Once you have done this, you must open the project *MPU_6050_calibration* upload the project to the Arduino board, run the program, open the serial, once opened send any kay via serial to start, wait until the gyro values are at zero and then press the reset button on the Arduino, the serial will show the optimal offsets.
+These offsets, technically should be kept stored in the IMU, but if they lose power they are lost, for this reason it is important to replace them in the program *final_robot_main*.